PhaseRush/Aspect/README.md

 - Icons used curtesy of [Mike Winkelmann](https://www.beeple-crap.com/about).
 - $bulkdelete temporarily disabled for security purposes
 - League of Legends - due to riot's policy on api keys, the private key needs to be updated daily.
 Message me to update it.
+- Fortnite integration is deprecated due to the API being shutdown.